Seguin, Texas: Higher education

 Texas Lutheran University, with about 1,400 students, is located in Seguin and affiliated with the Evangelical Lutheran Church in America.
-TLU was ranked number three among the Best West Regional universities by U.S. News & World Report 2013.

 It has a diverse student body, with 27% Hispanic, 10% African-American, and only 20% describing themselves as Lutheran.
 Texas Lutheran recently joined the Southern Collegiate Athletic Conference, NCAA Division III, so its teams play Austin College, Colorado College, Centenary College in Shreveport, Schreiner University, Southwestern University, Trinity University, and the University of Dallas.

 Central Texas Technology Center, one of the Alamo Colleges, is located north of Seguin.
 It offers specialized education and workforce skill development to meet the needs of existing and prospective employers.
 Seguin's Economic Development Corp. also funds its Manufacturing Technology Academy, which offers dual credit courses and internships for high-school juniors and seniors.

 Libraries

 The city operates the Seguin Public Library free of charge for residents of Seguin and Guadalupe County at 313 W Nolte St. The Blumberg Library at TLU is also open to for use by adults who pay an annual membership.